-- 1. What academic/research goals did you propose to accomplish in your last review (not applicable for first year students)? - 2.
+- What academic/research goals did you propose to accomplish in your last review (not applicable for first year students)? - 2.
 What have you accomplished since your last review? - a.
-Discuss your academic and research progress - b.
-Describe your publications to date.
+Discuss your academic and research progress - Describe your publications to date.
 Please list published manuscripts and book chapters, manuscripts in preparation (and expected date of submission), abstracts (professional papers and posters presented). - c.
 List professional activities such as awards/scholarships, meetings attended, abstracts/papers published, presentations given, and teaching experience. - d.
-Discuss your departmental and professional stewardship. - 3.
+Discuss your departmental and professional stewardship.3.
 What are your greatest challenges and how will you overcome them?

-1. Overall.
+] Discuss your future directions and goals as follows: 1.
+Overall.

 2. For the next review period.

+1

-Secti ion C. Advisor Assessment
+Section C. Advisor Assessment